honmashironeko/ProxyCat/ProxyCat-EN/README-EN.md

 # Local server listening port (default: 1080)
 port = 1080

-# Proxy address rotation mode: cycle means cyclic use, once means once used up (default is: cycle)
+# # Proxy address rotation mode: cycle means circular use, once means stop when used up, and load_balance means load balancing (default: cycle)
 mode = cycle

 # Proxy address change time (seconds), when set to 0, the IP will be changed for each request (default: 300)